1. Help Center

 Making a Plan a POR freezes the plan and it can no longer be modified in anyway.
 Once a plan is a POR, it cannot be made editable again.
 However, it can be cloned into an Active Plan which is editable.

-Be Aware: There are some system wide settings can impact your POR, e.g., deleting an account.
+Be Aware: There are some system-wide settings that can impact your POR, e.g., deleting an account.
 Check with Jirav Support if you are unsure if a change you are making will impact your POR.

 Picker